Learn to safely use cloud applications with this short video:

 Find out where you fit into the Cloud Acquisition Process.

-Requesters and portfolio managers work together to complete the Data Trustee Approval Request Form:
+Requesters and portfolio managers work together to complete the Request for Data Trustee Approval:

-The Data Trustee Approval Request Form captures information about:
+The Request for Data Trustee Approval captures information about:

 - The purpose/intended use of the solution